Table of Contents

 For Coriander Seeds

-- Look for whole, uniform seeds: Avoid seeds that are broken, discolored, or have a musty smell.
+- Look for whole, uniform seeds: Avoid broken or discolored seeds; fresh seeds should have a vibrant green-brown color and no musty smell.

-- Choose organic options: Organic coriander seeds are free from synthetic pesticides and chemicals, making them a healthier choice.
+- Choose organic options: Organic seeds are free from synthetic pesticides and ideal for health-conscious cooks.

 For Ground Coriander